-It is essential to read through all the information on the SPCNM website and the NZIS website https://www.immigration.govt.nz/assist-migrants-and-students/assist-students/student-visa-info.
+It is essential to read through all the information on the SPCNM website and the New Zealand Immigration Service website.

 Please email enquiries@spcnm.ac.nz with any further questions related to study at SPCNM.

 Offer of Place

 SPCNM endeavours to process all International Student applications within 7-10 working days.
 Providing all requirements are met, the College will email an Offer of Place, with acceptance documents.
 If the student accepts the offer of place, by sending back the signed acceptance documents, an invoice will be sent for the first year of course fees.
 Evidence of payment to SPCNM is required for NZIS to approve the student visa.